sai411/devops-challenge-Particle41/README.md

 ```bash
 aws configure
 ```
-Then Provide the values it asked for
+Then provide the values it asks for

 ```
 AWS Access Key ID